codingconquerors/live-it-courses-nextjs/data/whyus/default.md

 Live online courses are interactive virtual classrooms where students and instructors engage in real-time learning sessions over the internet.
 These courses utilize video conferencing platforms, discussion boards, and multimedia tools to deliver educational content to students located anywhere in the world.
 Unlike pre-recorded lectures or self-paced online courses, live online courses offer synchronous learning experiences, enabling students to interact with instructors and fellow learners in real time.

-### Our Live Online Courses provide following advantages:
+### Our Live Online Courses provide following advantages

 Flexibility and Accessibility: Live online courses break down geographical barriers, allowing students to access high-quality education regardless of their location.
 Learners can participate from the comfort of their homes, eliminating the need for commuting and providing greater flexibility in managing their schedules.